logisticinfotech/laravel-mix-starter/README.md

     This demo is based on laravel-mix starter kit and its using ejs-compiled-loader to compile ejs files. other functionality and document should work as laravel-mix documentation.

-    You can find step by step guide from <a href="https://www.logisticinfotech.com/blog/laravel-mix-starter-for-html-bootstrap-theme-development">this blog</a>
+    You can find step by step guide from [this blog](https://www.logisticinfotech.com/blog/laravel-mix-starter-for-html-bootstrap-theme-development)

 ## Installation
     npm install